richie-tt/qnap-nas-from-scratch/README.md

 - `ramdisk` - Creates a virtual block device that resides entirely within the computer's RAM (Random Access Memory).
    Use Case: Provides extremely fast data access (the highest I/O speed available), ideal for temporary files or small caches where speed is critical, and data persistence after power loss is not required.

-- `rbd`- Stands for Rados Block Device.
+- `rbd`- Stands for Redos Block Device.
 It is the native block storage format for the distributed storage system Ceph.
    Use Case: Used to provide scalable and highly available block storage for virtual machines and containers within large, distributed cloud environments.

 ### Filesystem